 How to order

-To order your ebook for immediate download, click on a 'Buy from 2CO' button and you'll be taken to 2CheckOut.com Inc. This company is our authorized online retailer from whom you'll be buying your ebook.
-You don't have to
+To order your ebook for immediate download, click on the 'Order Now' button and you'll be taken to EnglishClub.com, our authorized online e-book retailer, from where you can order through PayPal.

 Purchase your copy now for immediate download!

 If you decide this book is not what you need, let us know within 60 days of purchase and we'll refund your payment in full.

 In order to ensure confidence and security when ordering online, all purchases of 1000 Phrasal Verbs in Context